LynnsBaraka/recommendation-system/README.md

 identify distinct customer segments with unique characteristics and preferences, allowing the company to offer recommendations that meet the needs of each segment.

-Correlation Analysis
+## Correlation Analysis
-In the below image we Looking at the heatmap, we can see that there are some pairs of variables that have high correlations, for instance:
+In the below image we Looking at the heatmap, we can see that there are some pairs of variables that have high correlations:

-    Monthly_Spending_Mean and Average_Transaction_Value

-    Total_Spend and Total_Products_Purchased

-    Total_Transactions and Total_Spend

-    Cancellation_Rate and Cancellation_Frequency

-    Total_Transactions and Total_Products_Purchased

-These high correlations indicate that these variables move closely together, implying a degree of multicollinearity.can see that

 ![image](https://github.com/LynnsBaraka/recommendation-system/assets/143871178/09927434-3d6a-4049-bc9e-023ecf541d0d)
+This high correlations indicate that these variables move closely together, implying a degree of multicollinearity.can see that

-Dimensionality Reduction(PCA)
+## Dimensionality Reduction(PCA)
 In the below image the plot and the cumulative explained variance values indicate how much of the total variance in the dataset is captured by each principal component, as well as the cumulative variance explained by the first n components.

 Here, we can observe that: